 When I lived in America, it was rare to find leeks.
 Some of you out there in the states are probably thinking; “Leeks?
-Aren’t those the fancy onion-like things at the supermarket that are expensive?”
+Aren’t those the fancy onion-like things at the supermarket that look like overgrown scallions?”
+Well, yes.

 Anyhow, we Americans do have our green onions (or scallions, as they’re sometimes called) and we use them a lot.
 They’re cheap, often just two or three bunches cost a buck, but they’re almost impossible to find in France.
 I think it’s perhaps because we use them raw quite a bit and the harsh taste might be a bit overwhelming.
 You don’t see too raw onions being served in France as much as you do in the states.